-The CSO Master Plan's estimated capital cost to meet an 85% control target is \$1.15 billion in 2019 dollars.
-The 2023 CSO Capital Budget was \$28 million, providing total available funds of over \$88 million.
-Approximately \$26.8 million was invested in 2023.
-A significant amount of the budget is being held over for the large Ferry Road Rutland Trunk contract scheduled for 2024 (see Section 3.3.2).
-The 2024 budget ask is \$47 million totaling in \$110 million of available budget with a \$109 million forecast spend.
+The CSO Master Plan's estimated capital cost to achieve 85 percent CSO volume capture is \$1.15 billion in 2019 dollars.
+As part of the 2024 capital budget process, an additional \$47 million was added to the CSO program.
+This provided total available program funds of over \$109 million.
+Approximately \$14 million was committed in 2024.

+A significant amount of the budget is still being held over for the large Ferry Road Rutland Trunk construction contract.
+The Rutland construction contract was tendered on December 18, 2024 and is expected to be awarded in 2025 (see Section 3.2.2).

+The 2025 capital budget added an additional \$41.5 million in funding for a total of \$137 million of available budget.
+Approximately \$88 million is forecasted to be committed in 2025.

-In 2021, City Council recommended a \$60 million increase to the CSO Master Plan budget over 4 years from 2024 to 2027 (\$15 million a year).
-In 2022 and 2023, City Council provided direction to work towards the Provincial deadline of 2045, and prepare a City-only funding plan if no funding from other levels of government is secured.
+In 2021, City Council approved a \$60 million increase to the CSO Master Plan budget over 4 years from 2024 to 2027 (\$15 million a year).
+In 2022 and 2023, City Council directed the Public Service to work towards the Provincial deadline of 2045 and to prepare a City-only funding plan to meet this.
+Various funding scenarios were provided in the 2024 to 2027 Water and Sewer Rates Administrative Report.
+The City is working to commit existing budget dollars by advancing studies to create more shovel ready contracts.
+The Public Service will continue to review required funds to work towards the 2045 deadline and propose rate adjustments as required.
+To limit the impact of this work on rate payers, the City will also continue to work towards securing Provincial and Federal funding.